 Pro tip: HubSpot reports that the three best time frames to post on TikTok are 6-9 p.m., 3-6 p.m., and 12-3 p.m., in that order.

-But while you can technically upload a video up to 10 minutes long, don’t be mistaken: you’ve got 1-2 seconds to make an impact.
+While you can technically upload a video up to 10 minutes long, don’t be mistaken: you’ve got 1-2 seconds to make an impact.

 You need to hook your audience fast to keep them from scrolling on by.
 If you don’t?
 Your video will get “deranked” by the algorithm, effectively sealing your campaign’s fate.

-Through our team’s experience creating successful TikTok ads, we’ve seen that capitalizing off existing app trends (more on that below) and using trending sounds and audio clips are great ways to make those first seconds count.
+Through our team’s experience creating successful TikTok ads, we’ve seen that capitalizing on existing app trends (more on that below) and using trending sounds and audio clips are great ways to make those first seconds count.

-5. Play off of trends
+6. Play off of trends

 This may be hard for marketers to hear, but it’s nearly impossible to predict TikTok trends.